clojurists-together/clojuriststogether.org/content/faq.md

 {{< toc >}}

-## Are my donations tax deductible?
+## Are my payments tax deductible?

-Clojurists Together is a member project of the [Software Freedom Conservancy](https://sfconservancy.org).
-This means that we are able to accept 501\(c)3 donations.
-While we can't provide members with country-specific tax advice, we're not aware of any non-US country that that recognizes donations to a US public charity as tax-deductible in their jurisdiction.
+Clojurists Together is a trade organisation that charges membership dues to companies and individuals.
+Whether your dues are deductible depends on whether you are a company or individual, and your local tax rules.
+We aren't able to provide individual tax advice to our members.

+However, what we have seen in the US is that companies with a business interest in the trade association's activities can treat membership dues like any other business expense.
+Generally speaking, the same rules apply to non-US businesses.

+> Contributions to section 501(c)(6) organizations are not deductible as charitable contributions on the donor’s federal income tax return.
+They may be deductible as trade or business expenses if ordi­nary and necessary in the conduct of the taxpayer’s business. - [IRS Tax treatment of donations - 501(c)(6) organizations](https://www.irs.gov/charities-non-profits/other-non-profits/tax-treatment-of-donations-501c6-organizations)

+For individuals, the situation depends much more on your exact corporate structure (self-employed vs. employed), and your local tax rules.
+In all cases, please talk to your tax professional to determine your individual situation.
 If you have any questions, please [get in touch](/contact) or talk to your accountant.

-When we receive a donation or sponsorship payment, we send a standard acknowledgment which includes information about Conservancy's status as a US 501(c)(3) charity.
+When we receive membership dues, we automatically send an invoice with identifying information for the payment.

 ## Who are you?